 Demand for organic cannabis is rising

 As the legality and availability of cannabis products increases, savvy consumers want safe, consistent, and high-quality products.
+Commercial growers harvesting in legal states are turning toward using more organic nutrients and growing medium, looking to increase plant growth and dial in more natural growing conditions.
 Organic farming methods help ensure these goals while adding to the sustainability of the production and environment (2).

 Indica plants, with shorter flowering cycles, grow well in cold, short-season climates and typically produce relaxing effects when used therapeutically.
 Sativa plants, which can produce energizing and creative effects, have longer flowering cycles, and are better in warm areas with longer seasons (4).
 Both varieties benefit from organic methods, largely because of the greatly increased nutrient bioavailability that comes with organic methods (5).